HTMOT : Hierarchical Topic Modelling Over Time: Results and Discussion

-Since we modelled topic hierarchy (over time), we deemed it important to provide users with an interface for easy topic exploration and visualization, a snapshot of which is in figure \ref{interface}\footnote{A ready to use interface is available at https://github.com/JudicaelPoumay/HTMOT/tree/main/Results\%20visualization\%20example}.
-Our interface provides: \begin{itemize} \item The ability to collapse and expand sub-topics. \item A representation of the estimated and empirical time distribution (blue and red curves respectively). \item The list of words, entities and the top 5 documents for each topic. \item A way to title topics and save them. \end{itemize}

-Now, we will inspect selected topics to illustrate the capabilities of our HTMOT model, i.e. whether it discovers meaningful topics.
-Specifically, we will focus on the topic of space exploration.
-Figure \ref{space} presents a depth 1 topic (a) and two of its sub-topics (b,c).
-We can clearly see that the parent topic (a) is about space, and the two sub-topics are about astronomy (b) and astronauts (c), which are indeed related to the parent topic.
+Now, we will inspect a selection of topics to illustrate the capabilities of our HTMOT model.
+Specifically, we will focus on the high level topic of space exploration and its sub-topics.

+Figure \ref{space} presents a depth 1 topic and two of its sub-topics.
+We can clearly see that the parent topic is about space, and the two sub-topics are about astronomy and astronauts , which are indeed related to the parent topic.
 This example also illustrates how entities can help interpret and understand these topics.
 For example, in the astronauts topic, we can see that Bob Behnken, (Doug) Hurley and SpaceX are important entities.
 A quick look at the top documents for that topic show that they were the first to fly on a SpaceX rocket.
 Moreover, in the astronomy topic, Hubble and Spitzer are frequent entities.
 This is coherent as they are two important low earth orbit telescopes.
 Other sub-topics of space include satellite launches, rovers, exoplanets, test flights, etc.

-Figure \ref{tempo}, shows the topic of astronauts (itself a topic of the space exploration topic, as described above) and its three sub-topics: the return of Chris Cassidy (left), the launch of Bob Behnken and Doug Hurley (center) and the launch of three cosmonauts (right) as interpreted from the words, entities and documents associated with the topic.
-These topics are depth 3 topics and are well localized in time.
-The estimated time distribution of the sub-topics matches the timing of the aforementioned events: end of October 2020 (left), end of May 2020 (center) and the start of April 2020 (right).